andres2901/StarCrew/README.md

     - **Crucial Points:**
         - The `genome code` must be identical to the code used in the Starfish analysis.
         - The GFF path must point to the original GFF file, and not the files returned by the `starfish format` or `starfish format-ncbi` commands.
-        - This tool requires the gene, mRNA, intron, exon, and CDS information, and needs the original contig `seqID` to be maintained.
+        - This wrapper requires the gene, mRNA, intron, exon, and CDS information, and needs the original contig `seqID` to be maintained.
 The files returned by the `starfish format` or `starfish format-ncbi` commands only retain mRNA information and alter the IDs to suit the Starfish workflow.
     - **Acquisition:** The user can obtain the necessary GFF file using the same command line as detailed in the Starfish step-by-step tutorial:

 ```